-MDC recruits a talented and passionate recent college graduate each year to work one full year as a paid staff member at MDC.
-The Autry Fellow works on a range of projects addressing pressing issues of equity in the South.
+The Autry Fellowship Program builds networks of emerging leaders who will address social issues related to equity in the South.
+Each year, MDC recruits a talented and passionate recent college graduate for a one-year Fellowship that provides opportunities to work alongside MDC staff on a range of projects addressing pressing issues of equity in the South.

-Autry Fellows come to MDC with unique backgrounds: their individual strengths, aspirations, and perspectives.
-We believe fellowship years should be as unique as the Fellows themselves.
-This means that each Fellow jointly determines his or her own work and goals in consultation with an MDC supervisor.
+The Fellowship is a co-designed program with each Fellow jointly developing their program work and development goals in consultation with an MDC supervisor.
 Regardless of variations in the day-to-day experiences of Autry Fellows, all have a shared purpose: growing as leaders while learning MDC’s strategies for promoting economic and social justice.

 MDC accomplishes its work through a variety of projects.
-In a typical year, an Autry Fellow will be part of three to five project teams that will be catered to the fellow’s interests.
+In a typical year, an Autry Fellow will be part of two to three project teams that will be aligned with the Fellow’s interests.
 Fellows serve in roles that both expose them to new skills and ideas and provide them with an opportunity to showcase and sharpen their existing strengths.

-In addition to participating in MDC’s general work, the Autry Fellow also fulfills some unique roles.
+In addition to participating in MDC’s programmatic work, the Autry Fellow also fulfills some unique roles.
 This Autry-specific work, or “Autry Time,” accounts for up to half of a Fellow’s time at MDC.

-Applicants must be either in their final year of undergraduate studies or no more than two years past their graduation date from any four-year college or university, and must be eligible to work in the United States without sponsorship.
-Applicants must be able to commit to beginning one full year of work between 6/1 and 8/1.
+Applicants must be either in their final year of undergraduate studies or no more than two years past their graduation date from any four-year college or university and must be eligible to work in the United States without sponsorship.
+Applicants must be able to commit to beginning one full year of work between 7/1 and 8/1.

 - Commitment to equity issues in the South and eagerness to learn about the unique features of this region.